Instant Pot Scalloped Potatoes

 This recipe has been tested in my favorite Instant Pot DUO 6qt.

 In the beginning, my go-to Instant Pot recipes were chicken broth, chili, stew, and meatball pasta.
 And I slowly started converting my favorite recipes into Instant Pot friendly versions.
 It’s so fun and so convenient.
 And as I mentioned earlier, it’s not always a smooth road, but I’m telling ya, it’s totally worth it!
+If you are new to Instant Pot cooking, go to my Instant Pot Beginner’s Guide!

 Can I cook this scalloped potatoes recipe straight in Instant Pot without using an insert pan?